kaist-dmlab/RecencyBias/README.md

 ##  1. Requirement
 - Python 3
 - tensorflow-gpu 2+
-- tensorpack libracy //use "pip install tensorpack"
+- tensorpack library //use "pip install tensorpack"

 ##  2. Description
 - This Tutorial is to train DenseNet-25-12 in tensorflow-gpu environment.